miczho/self-notes/topics/cs202-intro.md

 #### Prof. Allan Gottlieb, Spring 2021

-*PROGRAMMING LANGUAGE IS C*
+*PROGRAMMING LANGUAGE IS C/C++*

 # Chapter 1: Introduction

-__Virtual machine:__ software emulation of some hardware.
+- __Virtual machine:__ software emulation of some hardware.
 	- makes it look like the hardware has the features you like (eg, TCP/IP)
 	- makes the process think it has all the memory, cpu, hardware etc.
 	- provides portability, eg, Java.

 Virtual machine abstraction:
 1. apps and utilities
 2. UI
 3. libraries